thomasvt/Box2DNet/README.md

 # Dealing with IntPtr

-The largest down-side of PInvoke wrappers is that all C pointers become `IntPtr` in the .NET.
+The largest down-side of PInvoke wrappers is that all C pointers become `IntPtr` in .NET.
 Because of this, the specific `struct` or `delegate` identifier is lost in C#.
-To help with this, Box2dNet includes the original C type in the C# generated comments wherever applicable.
+To help with this, Box2dNet mentions the original C type in the C# generated comments wherever applicable.
 Code completion should therefore show this information.

 To help you with IntPtrs, the following sections show solutions for most use cases: